Down to Earth is our therapeutic horticultural project which involves working within a sustainable community food cycle.

-With the help and support of a grant from The Esmee Fairbairn Foundation, we are able to grow enough to sell and generate an income for the Trust.
-We discuss where we are selling produce to in the young peoples' local communities.
-These young people come from both Derbyshire and Sheffield, so we sell our produce in a variety of places.
+We sell our produce to establishments within the young peoples' local communities.
+Our young people come from both Derbyshire and Sheffield, so we sell our produce in a variety of places.
 We currently supply Made by Jonty, Seven Hills Bakery, Sentinel Brewing Company, Zeds Wholefoods and Pom Kitchen in Sheffield.
-In Derbyshire, we are providing the Hathersage Social Club, Grasshopper Cafe in Hope and Beltonville Farm Shop with the same.
-We intend to work with all our customers to provide produce all year round, which suits their changing needs.
+In Derbyshire, we are providing the Hathersage Social Club, Village Green Cafe in Eyam, Grasshopper Cafe in Hope and Beltonville Farm Shop.
+We also supply 'veg boxes' on request in the local area.

 We work with our customers all year round, providing produce throughout the changing seasons to suit their changing requirements.
 The community food cycle benefits our students through real work place experience and skill development.